Cloud-Pipelines/cloud_pipelines_studio/docs/index.md

 [Demo](https://cloud-pipelines.net/pipeline-studio-app)

 The experimental new version of the Tangle app is now available at <https://cloud-pipelines.net/pipeline-studio-app> .
 No registration is required to experiment with building pipelines.
-To install your own app instance, follow the [backend installation instructions](https://github.com/Cloud-Pipelines/backend?tab=readme-ov-file#installation).
+To be able to execute the pipelines, follow the [installation instructions](#installation).

 Please check it out and report any bugs you find using [GitHub Issues](https://github.com/Cloud-Pipelines/tangle/issues).

-The app is under active development, so expect some breakages as I work on the app and do not rely on the app for production.
+The app is under active development, so expect some breakages as we work on the app and do not rely on the app for production.

 ## Installation